kinode-dao/kinode-book/src/kit/boot-fake-node.md

 # `kit boot-fake-node`

-`kit boot-fake-node` starts a "fake" (i.e. not connected to the live network) node, e.g.,
+`kit boot-fake-node` starts a "fake" node connected to a "fake" chain (i.e. not connected to the live network) , e.g.,

 ```
 kit boot-fake-node